Life Expectancy and Recovery: How Getting Help Adds Years to Your Life

 Alcohol makes it more difficult for the immune system to defend the body from harmful germs.
 The healthier a person's immune system, the quicker it can clear viruses and recover from diseases.

 Once you take a sip of alcohol, your body prioritizes breaking down the alcohol over other bodily functions.
 When the immune system becomes damaged by heavy drinking, it can weaken functions like the lung immune response, increasing the risk of respiratory diseases like pneumonia.
-With a weakened immune system, an alcoholic's life span drastically declines.
+With a weakened immune system, a person with alcohol dependence's lifespan drastically declines.

 Alcohol can also impair sleep quality, and studies show the less sleep a person gets, the higher their risk of getting sick.
 A lack of sleep can also impact how long it takes for someone to recover from sickness.